icopy-site/awesome-cn/docs/awesome/awesome-kde.md

 - [Dynamic Wallpaper Engine](https://github.com/zzag/plasma5-wallpapers-dynamic) - A wallpaper plugin that continuously updates the desktop background based on the current time in your location.
 - [Hoppla](https://github.com/Fuchs/hoppla-sa) - KDE Plasma desktop widget to control Philips Hue lights.
 - [Kvantum](https://github.com/tsujan/Kvantum) - An SVG-based theme engine for Qt4/Qt5, KDE and LXQt, with an emphasis on elegance, usability and practicality.
-- [Latte-Dock](https://invent.kde.org/plasma/latte-dock) - Latte is a dock based on Plasma frameworks that provides an elegant and intuitive experience for your tasks and plasmoids 📌.
-- [Places Widget](https://github.com/dfaust/plasma-applet-places-widget) - Plasma 5 widget that gives access to user places.
+- [Places Widget](https://github.com/dfaust/plasma-applet-places-widget) - **Plasma 5** widget that gives access to user places.
-- [Window AppMenu Applet](https://github.com/psifidotos/applet-window-appmenu) - Plasma 5 applet in order to show the window appmenu.
+- [Window AppMenu Applet](https://github.com/psifidotos/applet-window-appmenu) - **Plasma 5** applet in order to show the window appmenu.
-- [Window Title Applet](https://github.com/psifidotos/applet-window-title/) - Plasma 5 applet that shows the current window title and icon in your panels.
+- [Window Title Applet](https://github.com/psifidotos/applet-window-title/) - **Plasma 5** applet that shows the current window title and icon in your panels.
 - [Karousel](https://github.com/peterfajdiga/karousel) - KWin tiling script with scrolling.
 Works especially well with ultrawide screens.
 - [KDoit](https://github.com/lubdhak7414/KDoit) - Lightweight to-do list plasmoid for KDE Plasma 6 with nested sublists, priorities, due dates, and UUID-based file sync.
+- [Latte-Dock](https://invent.kde.org/plasma/latte-dock) - Latte is a dock based on Plasma frameworks that provides an elegant and intuitive experience for your tasks and plasmoids for **Plasma 5** 📌. ⚠️ Unmaintained.
+- [Latte Dock NG](https://github.com/ruizhi-lab/latte-dock-ng) is a Wayland-first dock for KDE Plasma 6.5+ that provides an elegant and intuitive experience for your tasks and widgets.

 #### KCM Modules and Systems

 - [kcm-wacomtablet](https://invent.kde.org/plasma/wacomtablet/) - KDE GUI for the Wacom Linux Drivers 📌.